fdschneider/oldwebsite/blog/_drafts/paper_alert.md

  6. Setting up paper alerts for certain topics *and* for fellow researchers

 You can think of your search strategy as a model that identifies the relevance of a paper to the topic of question.
 In that case, my list of search strategies is somehow messy and not very parsimonious.
 Usually, in meta-analyses or systematic reviews you would define only two or three very clear criteria that return a list of papers that you consider relevant.
-In reality, literature research is more gradual, however.
+In reality, literature research is more gradual.

+In fact, the **google filter bubble** might be a real danger here: The amazing thing about search engines is that they know better what we are looking for than we do ourselves.
+Their filters know which papers were referenced together before, which scientific concepts are related to each other, which ideas build upon each other.
+If we relied on what google scholar returns as relevant and we would cite only that in articles, we would cement that association.
+It's a positive feed back.
+We would be caught in a filter bubble.

+Would we be able to make associations of ideas that nobody else put together before.
+Would it be the end of originality?

+I really think that it is a good idea to read in breadth and never entirely rely on search engines.
 A bit more detail:

 ## Following references and citations in papers I read